elevenlabs/elevenlabs-js/README.md

 retried as long as the request is deemed retriable and the number of retry attempts has not grown larger than the configured retry limit (default: 2).

-A request is deemed retriable when any of the following HTTP status codes is returned:
+A request is deemed able to retry when any of the following HTTP status codes is returned:

 -   [408](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/408) (Timeout)
 -   [409](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/409) (Conflict)